ericeilertson/shortform_report/README.md

 ## Hashing of Firmware Images

-Firmware images will be hashed using multiple algorithms to offer greater flexibility for the consumers of the short-form reports.
-The allowed algorithms are:
+Firmware images will be hashed using multiple algorithms to offer greater flexibility for OCP Members who consume these short-form reports.
+The required algorithms are:

 * SHA2-384
 * SHA2-512